hwlee0103/reactjs-movie-web/README.md

 23. import Link from react-router-dom
     : to make react page interactive
     ; not using html a tag to kill react and refresh page

+24. add movie-detail page
+    : send all movie info as props